snokvist/waybeam_osd/CONTRACT.md

 ## Runtime UDP payload (port 7777)
 - Each datagram must be UTF-8 JSON with a top-level `values` array.
 - `values` holds up to 8 numeric entries (float/double) for UDP channels `0-7`.
 Missing entries default to `0` on the device.
 A second bank of 8 system values is always available on `value_index` slots `8-15` without going over UDP.
 System slots 8-11 are populated automatically with SoC temperature (`ipctool --temp`), CPU load (0–100), encoder FPS, and current encoder bitrate in kilobits per second (parsed from `/proc/mi_modules/mi_venc/mi_venc0` under the `VENC 0 CHN info` table using the `Fps_1s` and adjacent `kbps` columns for channel 0).
 Slots 12-15 stay reserved for future system metrics.
+Refresh cadence is configurable via `system_refresh_ms` in the local config (default 1000 ms).
 - Extra fields are ignored so senders can add metadata if needed.
 - Keep payloads under 1280 bytes (anything larger is dropped).
 - Incoming UDP packets are applied in arrival order; the socket is fully drained whenever it becomes readable so every queued packet is processed.
 The last packet for a given index/property wins, and on-screen pushes are throttled to ~30 fps (about every 32 ms). `idle_ms` only caps the sleep when no data arrives.